kofoednielsen/achtungdiebash/README.md

 Run `server.sh` on your laptop

-Then run the client on both you and your friends laptop.
+Then run the client on both your own and your friends laptop.
 This bash one liner is the client 😎
 ```
 /bin/bash -c 'while :; do printf "\033c"; read -n1 input && printf "$(whoami) $input" | nc -N <server_ip>^C337; done'
 ```